Dallas Catastrophic Injury Claims: What Are Your Rights?

-In a personal injury lawsuit, these victims may pursue compensation for their future medical expenses so that they do not have to worry about these financial burdens.
+In a catastrophic injury lawsuit, these victims may pursue compensation for their future medical expenses so that they do not have to worry about these financial burdens.
 After all, these victims were injured through no fault of their own.

 Claims involving amputations may refer to those that are caused by accidents or those that are required surgically after an accident.

 For example, in an on-the-job injury claim, a worker’s arm may be lost to a dangerous machine.
 In a motor vehicle accident claim, a driver’s leg may be so severely injured that amputation is required.
 Both of these injuries would be eligible for compensation under Texas personal injury laws.

 Burn injuries may be internal or external and may lead to serious scarring or disfigurement.
 In severe burn cases, the victim loses range of motion in a body part or loses one of the senses, such as vision.

 Paraplegia and quadriplegia are two types of paralysis.
 With paraplegia, the victim retains use of the arms and hands, but may not be able to use their legs and feet.
 Some paraplegics completely lose the ability to move their legs, whereas others may retain some function.